Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 4. Add the egg; mix well to combine.

-5. Pour in the vanilla and almond extract.
+5. Pour in the vanilla, almond and anise extract (if using).

 6. Add the sourdough starter.